danReynolds/restate/README.md

 });
 ```

-The `setValue` API provides the current value held by the `StateBloc`, allowing you to mutate it as necessary, and then will re-emit that object on the [StateBloc.stream].
+The `setValue` API provides the current value held by the `StateBloc`, allowing you to mutate it as necessary, and then re-emits that object on the [StateBloc.stream].

 ## Give Feedback